Nutrition for Macular Degeneration

 By Leah Kleinschrodt, MS, RD, LD

-Did you know that your eating patterns and daily foods choices can set the stage for lifelong clear vision, or a gradual decline into fuzzy, blurred objects and eventual darkness?
+Did you know that your eating patterns and daily foods choices can set the stage for lifelong clear vision, or a gradual decline into fuzzy, blurred objects and eventual vision loss?

-You may be surprised to learn that AMD is the leading cause of irreversible vision loss and blindness in the developed world.1
+You may be surprised to learn that age-related macular degeneration (AMD) is the leading cause of blindness in adults over 60, according to the National Eye Institute.1

 In AMD, inflammation and reduced blood/oxygen flow causes damage to the photoreceptors (rods and cones) and blood vessels of the macula of the retina.